batmac/ccat/README.md

-  -L, --flock-in            exclusively flock each file before reading -l, --flock-out           exclusively flock stdout -w, --word                read word by word instead of line by line (only works with utf8) -X, --exec string         command to exec on each file before processing it -b, --bg                  colorize the background instead of the font -H, --humanize            try to do what is needed to help (syntax-highlight, autodetect, etc.)
+  -L, --flock-in            exclusively flock each file before reading -l, --flock-out           exclusively flock stdout -w, --word                read word by word instead of line by line (only works with utf8) -b, --bg                  colorize the background instead of the font -H, --humanize            try to do what is needed to help (syntax-highlight, autodetect, etc.)
   -S, --style string        style to use (only used if -H, --fullhelp for the list)